 Vampire bats very rarely bite people because they apparently dislike human blood.
 The three species of Bats are quite different from each other and are therefore placed within different genera (no other species are currently classified in any of the three genera concerned).
 But they are related.

-Vampire bats have burnt amber coloured fur on their backside while soft and velvety light brown fur that covers their belly.
+Vampire bats have burnt amber colored fur on their backside while soft and velvety light brown fur that covers their belly.
 Vampire bats have a wingspan of about 8 inches and a body about the size of an adults thumb.
+Thankfully, given their nature, they are not large bats!

 Unlike fruit-eating bats, the vampire bats have a short, conical muzzle without a nose leaf.
 Instead they have naked pads with U-shaped grooves at the tip.
 The common vampire bat also has specialised infrared sensors on its nose, by which it perceives temperature.
 A nucleus has been found in the brain of vampire bats that has a similar position and has similar histology to the infrared nucleus of infrared sensitive snakes.